You have just been told that you need

 We provide an overview below of how an IVF refund package (also commonly called IVF refund plan, IVF refund program, or shared risk refund program) can help you stretch your dollar to maximize the chance of having a baby.

-The Univfy platform determines your eligibility for an IVF refund offer based on a more holistic approach that takes your health profile -- including age, ovarian reserve, clinical diagnosis and reproductive history -- to compute the predicted probability of IVF success instead of using artificial thresholds to determine eligibility.
-This approach has been proven to be 1,000 times more accurate than age-based estimates
+The Univfy platform determines your eligibility for an IVF refund offer based on a more holistic approach that takes your health profile — including age, ovarian reserve, clinical diagnosis and reproductive history — to compute the predicted probability of IVF success instead of using artificial thresholds to determine eligibility.
+This approach has been proven to be 1,000 times more accurate than age-based estimates².

 We will use an example of a three-cycle IVF refund program here to illustrate how you can significantly save money while maximizing your chances of having a baby from IVF.